-1.2.2 Facility New Source Review Overview: The equipment on the Fox Lease was in place and operating before a permit to operate was required.
+1.2.2 Facility New Source Review Overview: With the exception of the equipment associated with the permits listed in Table 1.1 below, the equipment on the Squires Lease was in place and operating before a permit to operate was required.
 Therefore, the equipment was not subject to New Source Review requirements and was issued a Permit to Operate without an Authority to Construct.
-There have been no modifications at this facility subject to NSR since issuance of the initial Pt70 permit.
+Table 1.1 provides a summary of the New Source Review history of the Squires Lease.